-Sellers can pay all of the costs involved with originating the loan and up to 4 percent of the loan amount in concessions, which basically represent anything of value outside of those origination costs.
-Concessions can include things like the prepaid expenses mentioned above and paying off a borrower's collections or liens.
+Sellers can pay all of the costs involved with originating the loan and up to 4 percent of the loan amount in seller concessions, which represents anything of value outside of those origination costs.
+According to the VA Seller Concession Rule, concessions can include things like the prepaid expenses mentioned above and paying off a borrower's collections or liens.

-Let's say this seller expects some give-and-take negotiation, and she’s ultimately set on getting at least $220,000 for the property.
+Let's say this seller expects some give-and-take negotiation, and they’re ultimately set on getting at least $220,000 for the property.
 You can make an offer near your max, say $224,000, and stipulate in the contract that the seller will pay your closing costs from the proceeds of the sale.
-You would give the seller $224,000, and she would turn right around and use $4,000 of that to cover your costs, leaving her the $220,000 she would ultimately settle for.
+You would give the seller $224,000, and they would turn right around and use $4,000 of that to cover your costs, leaving her the $220,000 they would ultimately settle for.
 The seller doesn't "lose" any money in an arrangement like this.
 But you'll need at least one thing to go right in order to make it work.

 The VA property appraisal is an important stage for every home purchase, but it's especially critical when you structure a deal in this way.
 If the home fails to appraise for at least the purchase price you agreed upon, you're suddenly unable to get those closing costs covered.
 The lender is going to lend the lesser between the purchase price and the appraised value.